HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 | FreeImage      |               ![Vuurwerk2020-FreeImage](../assets/images/imageresize2025/Vuurwerk2020-FreeImage-320.jpg "Vuurwerk2020-FreeImage") |

 Although MagicScaler themselves say they have the best solution for the Highlight problem, I think they overdo the whites a bit.
-Do mind that this issue disappears for MagicScaler as soon as the sizes become larger.
+Do mind that this issue disappears for MagicScaler as the resize dimensions become larger.
+So, for a thumbnail, it is a problem, but for a medium-sized image, it is not.
+Also, this indicates it is a setting issue, not a package issue.

 ### Resampling in High Quality